 If you’re part of the region and you want to reach out to people more publicly, you can do so on the JudgeApps regional forum or the regional Facebook group.
 Being attentive to both channels is important if you don’t want to miss the regular Exemplar judge features, monthly highlights, and the occasional article or report, but most of all, tuning into these channels is crucial because this is where all the official communication (such as announcements about conferences or leadership changes) is made.

 It is a geographically, culturally, and ethnically diverse region, which includes a vast array of different languages.
 Communication inside the region is normally done in English.

-Currently the region is formed by Albania, Bosnia, Bulgaria, Croatia, Cyprus, Greece, Israel, Kuwait, Macedonia, Montenegro, Qatar, Romania, Serbia, Slovenia, Turkey, and United Arab Emirates.
+Currently the region is formed by Albania, Bosnia, Bulgaria, Croatia, Cyprus, Greece, Israel, Kuwait, Macedonia, Montenegro, Qatar, Romania, Saudi Arabia, Serbia, Slovenia, Turkey, and United Arab Emirates.
 This is somewhat similar to what the Ottoman Empire was in 1683.
 We guess this makes the Regional Coordinator to be a modern day Suleiman the Magnificent!